HMS Dalriada

 HMS Dalriada is Glasgow's Royal Naval Reserve unit.
-It is based in Govan, one of the city's south-western suburbs.
+It is based in Govan, one of the city's southwestern suburbs.

 History

 HMS Dalriada was established as a Royal Naval Reserve Headquarters Unit for Greenock and the Firth of Clyde, Scotland in 1965 and originally occupied former air defence buildings on the outskirts of Inverkip.
 Dalriada remained in Inverkip until 1982, when the unit moved to the Navy Buildings in Greenock, on the site of the former gun battery at Fort Matilda.